DickensJuma/HMS-Dashboard/README.md

 ### Prerequisites

-This isthings you need to use the software and how to install them.
+This is things you need to use the software and how to install them.
 * python

   ```sh